benjaminkalk/docker-magento/README.md

 ### Cron

+***NOTE Due to the nature of Data Solutions use cases, cron has been enabled by default and will be constantly running.
+If you do not need this, disable the cron containers using the instructions below or `bin/stop` the instance when you are not using it.***

-By default, the `cron` container is disabled.
-To enable it, modify the Docker `compose` files.
+By default, the `cron` container is enabled.
+To disable it, modify the Docker `compose` files.

-In `docker-compose.yml`, uncomment the [following lines](https://github.com/rossbrandon/docker-magento/blob/main/compose/docker-compose.yml#L58-L65).
+In `docker-compose.yml`, comment out the [following lines](https://github.com/rossbrandon/docker-magento/blob/main/compose/docker-compose.yml#L58-L65).

 ```yml
 #cron: